 The devil tries to push us into making our daily pursuits for a living our primary goal while we shift Kingdom of God issues to secondary status.
 Jesus knew that when He said, "Don't be anxious about your tomorrows."

 Later that day, the lady's husband picked up the subject of their fairly recent affluence, So we talked some about priorities and primary goals in life.
 Then, he said, "Until we started tithing, nothing was going right financially with us.
 This has all come to us since we started putting the Lord first."

 There was at least part of their answer.
 Jesus said, "Seek first His kingdom."(Matthew 6:33) Then He went on to say things like: "Your Father knows what you need,"(Matthew 6:8) and "These things will be given to you as well."
 (Matthew 6:33)

 This Texas family had been attempting to follow this command of Jesus.
 In straightening up their lives spiritually, they had also re-arranged their priorities so that their lives now gave evidence of trust in Cod.

-I couldn't tell this family exactly at what standard of living they should live as Christians.
+I couldn't tell this family the exact standard of living at which they should living as Christians.
 I could tell them that the Lord doesn't want to send us on a guilt trip if our priorities are right.
 What He does call us to do is to put first things first.

 I have known believers who complained so much about money that they seemed to be in this "anxious" condition Jesus warned against.
 It didn't seem to have penetrated their minds that God, who has given us the greater things (forgiveness of sins, eternal life, and sonship), may be expected to give us the smaller ones.